srishti-10/Brain_Tumor_Detection/README.md

 - **Specificity**: True negatives / (True negatives + False positives)
 - **F1-Score**: Harmonic mean of precision and recall

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Guidelines
-- Follow PEP 8 style guidelines
-- Add comments to complex code sections
-- Update documentation for new features
-- Test your changes thoroughly

 ---

 **Note**: This project is for educational and research purposes.
 For clinical applications, please consult with medical professionals and ensure proper validation protocols are followed.